neumovelab/myoassist-web/modeling/devices/exporting-and-loading.md

 - The scene textures and materials that no geom refers to.

 An exported model therefore has no ground.
 Downstream tools (`myoassist`, `myoassist.terrains`) put the ground and the lighting on top.
+Loading the model in the MuJoCo visualizer and running the physics engine will drop the model into the void; be sure to hit pause and/or reload!

 ## Reload an exported XML